 The focus in Planning at Waterloo is both regional and local.
 You will gain experience in regions and cities, large and small.
 As a Planning student at Waterloo, you will:

 - Graduate with 16 months of paid co-op work experience

 - Go on field trips to see planning in action

 - Learn about real issues and gain valuable skills for your career

-Graduating with 16 months of work experience has it's advantages.
-In fact, over half of Planning students have a full-time job when they graduate.
-You'll join thousands of Waterloo Planning alumni who are:
+Graduating with 16 months of work experience has its advantages.
+In fact, over half of the Planning students have a full-time job when they graduate.
+You will join thousands of Waterloo Planning alumni who are:

-- Working for a private planning firm, determining the best way to redevelop an area of a city.
+- Working for private planning firms, determining the best way to redevelop city areas.

-- Developing plans for new homes in growing communities with Mattamy Homes
+- Working with Mattamy Homes developing plans for new homes in growing communities

-- Working for the City of Ottawa on rural development plans
+- Working for Cities creating rural development plans

 As a graduate of the Planning program, you can also pursue specialized Master's or PhD programs, or other professional programs such as: